 -Perform dry fire testing to ensure correct response and reporting at the fire indicator panel and confirm the as specified response and command of building functions.

 -Participate in the performance of Room Integrity Fan Testing for Gaseous Fire Suppression Systems and confirm the correct results were achieved.

 -System standards verification and rectifications of non-conformances.
 Confirming systems are as per the technical specifications.

 -Coordinate inspection and testing activities between trades, all levels of management, independent certifiers, state representatives and consultants.

 Fire Detection, Control & Monitoring System

-Drawing on EnerMech EPS’s extensive electrical and instrumentation experience, a specialised team was assembled and deployed to perform all aspects of the scope.
+Drawing on EnerMech’s extensive electrical and instrumentation experience, a specialised team was assembled and deployed to perform all aspects of the scope.
 This included Dry Fire Experts and Dry Fire Commissioning Team, Commissioning team, Engineering (Electrical & Instrumentations), Controls Engineering specialists and BMS Technician.

 The EnerMech Team were a major influence in being able to address design difficulties and resolve performance requirements to rapidly move this project on to completion thus providing the hospital with a world-class HVAC, Fire Suppression and Radio Broadcasting system.